-Oil paints, especially dark colours, takes weeks or even months to ‘dry,’ after which a varnish is often applied which also has to be left some time.
-Technically oil paints do not ‘dry,’ they oxidise and harden, allowing artists to finely hone their works before the image became fixed.
-Hence 1885 being a likely date for the completion of this painting.
+Oil paints, especially dark colours and if applied impasto, can take many months to ‘dry,’ after which a varnish is often applied which also has to be left some time.
+Technically oil paints do not ‘dry,’ they oxidise and harden, allowing artists to alter their work before the paint becomes permanently fixed.
+1885 is therefore a strong candidate for the completion of this painting.

 I’M WORKING ON reintroducing the ‘Biographical snippets’ section to this web site – contemporeanous accounts of Annie and her circle from newspapers of the day, their personal writings and other sources.
 A link will eventually appear on the top bar.